cdown/chrisdown.name/index.md

 Hey there!
 I'm an SRE, software developer, and system administrator, currently working as a [Production Engineer][]/SRE at [Facebook][].
-I work as part of the Linux Kernel team, responsible for kernel-related developments that improve the overall scalability, performance, and reliability of Facebook's user-facing products.
+I work as part of the Linux Kernel team, responsible for kernel-related developments that improve the overall reliability and performance of Facebook's user-facing products.
 In general, my drive is in concieving, designing, and improving systems that make Facebook and the wider industry better.

 Most of my active work is around operating systems, like [cgroups](https://www.youtube.com/watch?v=ikZ8_mRotT4),